 Interviewers see candidates do this very thing all the time, and in fact, this method will almost guarantee that you will not be invited to another interview or extended an offer of acceptance.
 Trust us when we say that every single one of us has weaknesses—it is what we do with those weaknesses that tell a lot about our character.

-Having strong character and exhibiting honesty are two crucial qualities for medical students, residents, and physicians.
-So, we recommend that you put your best foot forward, address your weakness, and show what you did to improve.
+Having a strong character and exhibiting honesty are two crucial qualities for medical students, residents, and physicians.
+So, we recommend that you put your best foot forward, address your weaknesses, and show what you did to improve.

 You can address a weakness from your personal life as long as it remains appropriate in a professional setting.
 In other words, try to avoid events that are too personal or heavy.
 Use your best judgment here.
 You can also cite a personal example and demonstrate how your trackable progress can transfer to a professional setting.